apache/spark/docs/streaming-programming-guide.md

 Checkpointing can be enabled by setting a directory in a fault-tolerant, reliable file system (e.g., HDFS, S3, etc.) to which the checkpoint information will be saved.
 This is done by using `streamingContext.checkpoint(checkpointDirectory)`.
 This will allow you to use the aforementioned stateful transformations.
-Along with it, if you want make the application recover from driver failures, you should rewrite your streaming application to have the following behavior.
+Additionally, if you want make the application recover from driver failures, you should rewrite your streaming application to have the following behavior.